tbsdvl/react-launchpad/README.md

 ### npx

-Inside of the correct working directory enter the following command into your terminal:
+Inside of the correct working directory, enter the following command into your terminal:
 ```
 npx @rlpd/create-react-launchpad-app my-launchpad-app
 ```